SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 01 July, 2024
+### 📅 Tuesday, 02 July, 2024
 ------
 ### Events
 ------
-- Independence Day (Fourth of July) celebrations starting early in some communities: Parades, fireworks, barbecues, and concerts may occur as part of the festivities leading up to Independence Day.

-- MLB Regular Season Games: Major League Baseball teams across the country often have games scheduled on July 1st.

-- Essence Festival of Culture: Taking place typically around the first week of July in New Orleans, this annual music and cultural event might have events scheduled on July 1st.

-- National
+As of my last update in early 2023, specific events scheduled for July 2nd in any given year may vary, but here are some types of events that typically occur in the United States on that date:

+- Independence Day celebrations: Although July 4th is the official holiday, many communities may start celebrating early with festivals, parades, and fireworks.
+- Major League Baseball (MLB) games: Baseball is in full swing in July, and there are likely to be several MLB
 ### Positive Qoute
 ------
-"Chase your dreams with the vigor of a wildfire, unstoppable and bright 🔥🌟 Believe in your journey, for every step forward is a step toward greatness.
-Keep glowing and growing 🌱✨"
+"Every day is a new beginning, a chance to sparkle and shine 🌟 Embrace it with an open heart and a joyful spirit 😊 Let positivity be your guiding light 💡"